1995ankit/internet_speed_tweet_bot/README.md

 # Low Internet Speed tweet bot
-### This code checks your speed, then posts the speed on our Twitter handle
+### This code checks our internet speed and then posts the same on our Twitter handle.

 The process uses the following tools/concepts:
 * Speedtest.net website